 They bring their A-game every day, to help patients meet their goals.
 Their expertise focuses on restoring mobility and function, in the face of an injury or illness, but patients are quick to call them cheerleaders, confidants, consolers and friends.

 They are UHN’s physiotherapists (PTs) and physiotherapy assistants (PTAs).
-And this month – National Physiotherapy Month in Canada – we celebrate the essential role they play within multidisciplinary teams.
+Celebrate the essential role they play within multidisciplinary teams.

 “From getting moving post-surgery, to maximizing mobility and functional independence, to collaborative discharge planning, PTs and PTAs support patients at every stage of their journey,” says Trish Stapleford, Discipline Head, Physiotherapy and Kinesiology at UHN.